federicogarzarelli/portfolio-allocation/README.md

 * __sixtyforty__ Static allocation 60% to the equity class, 20% to the Long Term Bonds class and 20% to the Short Term Bonds class.
 Assets are allocated uniformly within the asset classes.

 __Note__: the asset classes (`--shareclass` argument) used in the strategies are: Gold, Commodities, Equities, Long Term Bonds, Short Term Bonds (see "OPTIONS" section below).
 When `--shares` is specified, every asset in `SHARES_LIST` must be assigned to one of these

+### Taking into account the minimum period

+Please note that the backtest starts after the periods used to calculate the covariance matrix and variance of assets, necessary to compute the weights of `riskparity` and `riskparity_nested` strategies.

+The number of periods is set to 120 days for daily data and to 10 years for yearly data (see `GLOBAL_VARS.py`).

+For example:
+* __Years__ i.e. when `--historic` is `long`, if startdate is between "1916-01-02" and "1917-01-01" the backtest starts on the "1926-01-01"
+* __Days__ e.g. when `--historic` is `medium` or when `--shares` are specified, if startdate is "1999-01-01" the backtest starts on the "1999-06-18"

 ## OPTIONS
 * `--historic`             use historical asset data, already downloaded manually.
 Alternative is `--shares`.
 If `--historic = "medium"` assets from about 1970 at daily frequency are loaded (`'GLD', 'COM', 'SP500', 'LTB', 'ITB'`).
 If `--historic = "long"` assets from 1900 at annual frequency are loaded (`'GLD_LNG', 'OIL_LNG', 'EQ_LNG', 'LTB_LNG', 'ITB_LNG'`). `--historic = "long"` cannot be used with the following strategies `riskparity, riskparity_nested, rotationstrat`.